eternnoir/pyTelegramBotAPI/README.md

 	bot.reply_to(message, message.text)
 ```
 This one echoes all incoming text messages back to the sender.

+*Note: all handlers are tested in the order in which they were declared*

 We now have a basic bot which replies a static message to "/start" and "/help" commands and echoes the rest of the sent messages back.
 To start the bot, add the following to our source file:
 ```python